Moab Elopement Guide: Advice From A Local Photographer

 If you book us for your Moab elopement, we’re going to send you a really full, detailed packing list.
 For now, here’s a handful of things you REALLY want to be sure you remember for an outdoor, adventurous elopement wedding:

 We can’t stress this enough.
-Nothing will ruin your wedding day happiness like a blister ten minutes into your multi-mile hike.
+Nothing will ruin your wedding day happiness like a blister ten minutes into your hike.
 If you don’t already own a pair we suggest ordering well in advance and trying them out on some test-run hikes first.

 Just like the shoes, you want to be sure in advance that your backpack fits you well and is comfortable.
 You also want to make sure it is big enough to carry your wedding clothes, lots of water, snacks, a first aid kit and all the odds and ends you’ll need for your elopement.